The Choice to Embrace One’s Self-Identity

 Have you ever sat down to ask yourself what it means for you to be human?
 What are the basic features or characteristics to watch out for to conclude the extent of your humanness?
 Is it because you can talk, run, walk, and work or engage in intellectual discourse and co-exist with fellow humans?
 Is it because of your physical body structure?
 Or is it because you possess a memory that keeps details of your past behaviors?
 How do you want to define a human from other primates, for instance, since many primates could perform some of these essential functions mentioned above?

 Gender roles, differences, and definitions have been a controversial and misconceived subject in recent decades.
 The more traditional way of conceiving it is understanding what people mean when discussing our shared dignity and humanity.
-Dignity and humanity from time immemorial are a person’s inherent virtue.
+Dignity and humanity from time immemorial are a person’s inherent virtues.
 Of course, this can be stated more clearly concerning a person’s self-worth, self-respect, or personal significance.
-Virtue stated differently is about the person’s intrinsic character content that reveals their personhood.
+Virtue, stated differently, is about the person’s intrinsic character content that reveals their personhood.
 It is the very essence of a person that makes them a unique individual.

 At the School of Transformational Leadership, you can participate in our Executive Wellness Leadership Program or our On-site Wellness Leadership Day Program.
 You can take our 20-hour Curriculum Personal Leadership Journey Program to become a certified climbing companion in a transformative roundtable conversation.
 You can also join our team of writers by regularly writing articles on our online blog site, Africana Leadership Digest.
 Contact us to talk to any of our representatives today!